zigasancin/wordpress-optimization-toolbox/plugins/ewww-image-optimizer/readme.txt

 * feature requests are sticky at the top of the support forums, vote for the ones you like: https://wordpress.org/support/plugin/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 3.0.2 =
+* fixed: fatal error running empty() on a constant in PHP less than 5.5

+= 3.0.0 =
+* fixed: resizes not checked for existence before calling parallel/async optimization, causing the process to stall
+* fixed: background optimization disabled when settings are saved
+* fixed: regression in db upgrade function throws warning on plugin upgrade
+* fixed: alt webp breaks Slider Revolution's lazyload when dummy.png.webp exists
+* fixed: background optimization for nextcellent was incomplete
+* fixed: notices under Manage Gallery for nextcellent when tool constants were not defined
+* changed: one-click actions in Media Library don't require reload, now possible to optimize several images at the same time
+* changed: API quota check no longer requires a verification on every attempt
+* changed: webp settings moved to separate tab
+* added: forced webp mode, to generate webp for every image, regardless of final filesize
+* added: in forced webp mode, must specify allowed url patterns for rewriting

 = 2.9.9 =
 * fixed: broken uploads with W3TC CDN option enabled